sybila/biodivine-bn-classifier/benchmarks/README.md

 # BN Classifier Benchmarks

-This repository is configured to allow painless running of non-trivial benchmarks of the tool's `classification` engine and its `model-checking` component (as described in Section 6.2 and 6.3 of the paper).
-If you want to replicate the results of the case study, follow the provided `tutorial` (as instructed in the main readme).
+This repository is configured to allow painless running of various sets of non-trivial benchmarks of the tool's `classification` engine and its `model-checking` component.
+You can also replicate the results of our case study.
+To do that, follow the provided `tutorial` (as instructed in the main readme).

 This README contains the following (in this order):
 - description of provided sets of benchmark models